 - Fanservice: Pero.
-She's always close to naked, and she's The Ditz, and she lacks any common sense whatsoever, and she's got an inner-demon form thing, and she's just an idiot.
-A nice idiot, but an idiot regardless.
+She's always close to naked, and she's The Ditz, and she lacks any common sense whatsoever, and she's got an inner-demon form thing, and she's The Ditz.
+A nice one, however.

 - Gainax Ending: It does come out of nowhere.

 - Hair Wings: Lucu's preferred method of transportation.

 - There is a reason Lucu's weapon of choice is a morningstar.
 Not that she hides who she is.

 - The rest of Lucu's troupe also have thinly veiled names of major demons.
 Bubu, spellable as simply ''Bub'', is Beelzebub.
 Tan is a separate and much more pessimistic entity from Lucu (Lucifer) and plays his role as tempter and corrupter straight.

 - Only Sane Man: Rokumon, but he only gets mildly sarcastic about it.